 I came out of treatment with a new found determination to not only stay sober, but change who I was from the inside out.
 I got a sponsor and worked the steps.
 My life got better very quickly.
 I stayed sober for 8 years and had many of the things in life I spent years seeking for through drugs and the bottle, I even started exercising and taking supplements from sites as Quinnova.com .
 As long as my life was going well and I had what I wanted, I thought I would never use again.
 So what the hell happened??

 What happened is I found out the hard way that having a good life ( a wife, friends, good career, cars, a nice home etc..) in no way guarantees sobriety.
 You see, I have a disease that tells me I DO NOT have a disease.
 For me, this disease begins to rear its ugly head when I start thinking that I don’t have enough.
 That somehow, the world owes me more.
 It’s precisely when I start losing my gratitude that my disease tells me “maybe, this time will be different”.
 I mean, hell, life is good.
 I have lots of great things.
 A few pills or lines or shots will only amplify how great life is.
 I forget that there is one reason and only one reason I even can enjoy life: sobriety.
+I went to see cheap psychics and asked for advice on my future and how to recover from that poor lifestyle.

 After 8 years, I relapsed.
 It was like I had never quit and in a few weeks, I had managed to lose everything I had worked for in the past 8 years.
 You think I would have learned my lesson after that but that was not to be the case.
 I went back to treatment and was high again within a few months.